 I am lucky enough to be part Seychellois, and have spent a significant part of my life on these wonderful islands.
-My granny made some pretty spectacular traditional Creole dishes, and it was always a pleasure to dine in her kitchen.
+My granny and aunt both made some pretty spectacular traditional Creole dishes, and it was always a pleasure to dine in their kitchen.

-Here, in no particular order, are some traditional Creole dishes you should try out when you hit the islands!
+Here, in no particular order, are some traditional Seychelles foods you should try out when you hit the islands!

 Traditional Seychelles Food